dotnet/EntityFramework.Docs/entity-framework/core/providers/provider-log.md

   * Allows type mappings and member translators to be registered outside of the provider
     * Providers must call base.FindMapping() in their ITypeMappingSource implementation for it to work
   * Follow this pattern to add spatial support to your provider that is consistent across providers.
+* https://github.com/aspnet/EntityFrameworkCore/pull/13199 - Add enhanced debugging for service provider creation
+  * Allows DbContextOptionsExtensions to implement a new interface that can help people understand why the internal service provider is being re-built